-It’s not necessarily true and as a former wooden toys store owner I can tell you that certain varnish can actually limit play possibilities and pose hazards.
+It’s not necessarily true and as a former wooden toys store owner, I can tell you that certain varnish can actually limit play possibilities and pose hazards.

 Some finishes can soak into the wood and damage it.
 Some can make the whole board more slippery.
 Pick your sealer wisely or buy it sealed but make sure it’s not making the board slippery.

 Personally, I can tell you that I have one board finished with beeswax only (which technically would count as unfinished) and have another one felted.
-The unfinished one provides more possibilities and hasn’t suffered from any damages for the last year and a half.
+The unfinished one provides more possibilities and hasn’t suffered from any damage for the last year and a half.